-What is the Speed report in Google Search Console?
+What is the Core Web Vitals report in Google Search Console?

-The new Speed report gives you an idea of how fast or slow your pages load over any given time.
+The Core Web Vitals report gives you an idea of how fast or slow your pages load over any given time.
 It gives you insights that were almost impossible to get up until now.
 Running page speed analysis on your complete site is not something the average user can do.
 Testing a couple of pages in PageSpeed Insights, fine, but 1,000 pages?
-The new Speed report in Google Search Console gives you an idea of how your site loads.
-It puts all pages in buckets conveniently labeled slow, moderate and fast.
+The new Core Web Vitals report in Google Search Console gives you an idea of how your site loads.
+It puts all pages in buckets conveniently labeled poor, in need of improvement and good.

-As you know, site speed has been a hot topic for quite a while.
-Google even declared it a ranking factor.
+As you know, site speed and user experience have been a hot topic for quite a while.
+Google even declared page speed a ranking factor as well as new ranking factor called page experience.
 The search engine is rolling out all sorts of initiatives to help visualize site speed and prioritize improvements, like PageSpeed Insights and Lighthouse.
-Sometimes, they do it quietly, but other times it’s a little bit over the top.
-Case in point: Chromes new “speed badge of shame”.
+Sometimes, Google also tries some outside the box changes like Chromes “speed badge of shame”.
 It is one of the indicators in the Chrome browser that helps users understand why a site may be loading slower.
 In reality, this is more a not so subtle jab at site owners to do something about their slow sites.

 This focus on site speed is understandable.
 Site speed is user experience and users expect fast.
 But in regards to all those pretty numbers and colors, it’s hard to know what to look for.
 But as our own SEO expert Jono Alderson loves to say: “Don’t optimize for scores — just make it faster.”
 Scores say a lot, but all that matters is the perception of speed by users.
 How quickly can you make your page feel ready?

-The Speed report looks at the pages on your site, checks their loading speed in the Chrome User Experience report and puts these into buckets.
+The Core Web Vitals report looks at the pages on your site, checks their scores in the Web Vitals data and puts these into buckets.
 There are mobile and desktop specific checks and these might differ.
 Due to hardware and network differences, it is harder to get a good score on mobile than it is on desktop.
 You’ll notice, though, that the same URLs are often troublesome both on mobile as well as desktop.
 They might load slightly faster due to changes in test setting, but they are a point of interest nonetheless.

-While not the end-all tool for measuring site speed, the Speed report is a valuable addition to Search Console.
+While not the end-all tool for measuring site speed, the Core Web Vitals report is a valuable addition.
 It helps you find problematic URLs which you can check in PageSpeed Insights to get a deeper understanding — plus ways of fixing it.
 This way, you can keep an eye on all speed-related things, spot trends, make improvements and keep track of the results of those changes.

 Where does it get its metrics?

-The cool thing about the Speed report is that it uses data from the Chrome UX Report.
+The cool thing about the Core Web Vitals report is that it uses data from the Chrome UX Report.
 The Chrome UX Report is a public data set of real user experience data collected from millions of opted-in users and websites.
-This way, loads of data are collected — like connection type, type of device and much more — from real situations and used to give a better understanding of performance in the real world.
-This data is put to good use in several speed-oriented Google tools, like PageSpeed Insights and Lighthouse.
+This way, Google collects loads of data — like connection type, type of device and much more — from real situations and used to give a better understanding of performance in the real world.
+Google uses this data in several speed-oriented Google tools, like PageSpeed Insights and Lighthouse.

 What should I look for?

 When looking at site speed tools it is easy to focus on the wrong stuff.
-Many tools check site speed in particular circumstances, like a set location at one point in time.
+Many tools check site speed in particular circumstances, like a set location at one point in time, accessed from a specific device.
 There’s not enough context to make a decision based on this data.
 That’s why our advice in this has always been for you to look at a multitude of site speed tools.
 Combined these will give you a better handle on the problem.

 These insights give you a good idea of how your pages are performing.
 As said before, you probably need to run a couple of more tests to get the full picture.